-40. Multiple single performance rodeos at the same location cannot be held on the same day or consecutive days.

-41. The underwriting sponsor (rodeo committee and/or producer) of any IPRA sanctioned rodeo retains the exclusive right to accept or reject any promotion, telecast or sponsorship of its rodeo.

-42. Committees shall have the right to use whatever program necessary for their particular needs, provided that no other association is specifically mentioned.
+- Multiple single performance rodeos at the same location cannot be held on the same day or consecutive days. - 41.
+The underwriting sponsor (rodeo committee and/or producer) of any IPRA sanctioned rodeo retains the exclusive right to accept or reject any promotion, telecast or sponsorship of its rodeo. - 42.
+Committees shall have the right to use whatever program necessary for their particular needs, provided that no other association is specifically mentioned.
 However, it is recommended that committees use programs that are especially prepared for IPRA rodeos.
 The IPRA logo MUST appear on the cover of all programs used at IPRA rodeos.
-All IPRA rodeo programs must include IPRA membership information and associate membership information.

-43. Rodeo committees and or producers of IPRA sanctioned rodeo should recognize the IPRA as the sanctioning body on all advertising of the event such as signs, posters, radio, news print, television, etc.
+All IPRA rodeo programs must include IPRA membership information and associate membership information. - 43.
+Rodeo committees and or producers of IPRA sanctioned rodeo should recognize the IPRA as the sanctioning body on all advertising of

-44. The IPRA flag must be presented at all IPRA rodeos.

-45. Rodeos that add \$1,000 in any event will participate in the Senior Pro Judges Program.

-46. Should the occasion arise for representation at a rodeo, any member in good standing should call the IPRA headquarters office for instructions if a director or other representative is not present.

-47. A rodeo must offer the seven standard events and the Cowgirls breakaway roping to be eligible for Rodeo Of The Year and/or Best New Rodeo honors.
+- the event such as signs, posters, radio, news print, television, etc. - 44.
+The IPRA flag must be presented at all IPRA rodeos. - 45.
+Rodeos that add \$1,000 in any event will participate in the Senior Pro Judges Program. - 46.
+Should the occasion arise for representation at a rodeo, any member in good standing should call the IPRA headquarters office for instructions if a director or other representative is not present. - 47.
+A rodeo must offer the EIGHT standard events to be eligible for Rodeo Of The Year and/or Best New Rodeo honors.